Makeblock-official/micropython-api-doc/docs/codey&rocky/codey/Speaker.rst

 .. function:: play_melody(file_name)

-   Playing an audio file, the function will not block when playing, but if it is called continuously, the next playback will stop the previous playback.
-Parameters：
+   Playing an audio file, the function will not block when playing, but if it is called continuously, the next playback will stop the previous playback, Parameters：

     - *file_name* String type, the audio file name of the wav format burned in Codey Rocky flash.
 When inputting, the format suffix ``.wav`` can also be omitted
      The optional sound file has